 - “Alexa, how much wood would a woodchuck chuck if a woodchuck could chuck wood?”

-And so ends our list of Amazon Echo and Alexa commands.
+And so ends our list of Amazon Alexa and Echo commands.
 Admittedly we call this a “full list” but there are so many new commands being added everyday that odds are we’ve missed at least a few.
 These are the most popular though and we’ll continue to add more to the list as we discover them.